-Overall, the demand for investment by start-ups still looks fairly positive, although we should closely monitor investor sentiment in light of the recent domestic and global slump in the initial public offering (IPO) market.
+Overall, the demand for investment from start-ups still looks fairly positive, although we should closely monitor investor sentiment in light of the recent domestic and global slump in the initial public offering (IPO) market.

-ii Types of funds
+Types of funds

-While a majority of VC funds invest in various sectors and have no specific areas of investment focus, there is a moderate number that expressly focuses on specific industries.
-For example, there are many area-focused funds such as in the IT/TMT, 'Web 3', life sciences, property technology, drone technology and space industries.
-Another recent trend in the ecosystem is impact funds that seek to invest in start-ups that will contribute to society as a whole.
+Although a majority of VC funds invest in various sectors and have no specific areas of investment focus, there is a moderate number that expressly focuses on specific industries.
+For example, there are many area-focused funds such as in the IT/TMT, Web 3, life sciences, property technology, drone technology, space industries and generative Al. Another recent trend in the ecosystem is impact funds that seek to invest in start-ups that will contribute to society as a whole.

 Corporate venture capital (CVC) is also growing rapidly.
-While the objectives vary, CVC funds tend to focus more on strategic alliances with start-ups, which lead to potential mergers and acquisitions, than on maximising financial returns.
+Even though the objectives vary, CVC funds tend to focus more on strategic alliances with start-ups, which lead to potential mergers and acquisitions, than on maximising financial returns.

 There are also VC funds organised under the programmes and mostly by the funds of the Japanese government called public-private investment funds.
 These funds aim to invest in areas such as emerging technologies that may contribute to the Japanese economy from a long-term perspective but have a risk-return profile that is not attractive for private sector funds.
+In the latest five-year plan for start-up development, the Japanese government announced the enhancement and expansion of such public-private investment funds.